Contemporary Issues for the Creative and Cultural Sector PG (11158.1)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Mr Hakim Abdul Rahim|

 Weekly readings and resources are provided on the CANVAS site.

 Extensions & Late submissions

 All work to be submitted via CANVAS

 Special assessment requirements

-This unit is designed to accomodate self-directed and self-paced learning, structured around the Intensive Workshop and assessment items.
+This unit is largly self paced learning, structured around the knowledge cafe and the assessment items.

 Required IT skills